RQ

 Repairs & Maintenance7 min read1 April 2026

-Mould in Your Home: UK Guide to Removal, Prevention, and When It's Serious
+Mould Removal, Prevention, and When to Worry

 Mould is the UK's most common housing complaint - and one of the most misunderstood.
 It's often dismissed as a cosmetic nuisance or blamed on tenant lifestyle, but persistent mould is almost always a symptom of a building that can't manage moisture properly.
 Whether yours is a condensation problem you can fix for under £100 or a structural damp issue costing thousands, this guide helps you diagnose and resolve it.